highfidelity/hifi_tests/tests/engine/render/shadows/test.md

 # Engine Render Shadows

 ### Preconditions
-Interface is running, logged in an empty domain with editing rights and with avatar in third person view.
-This test should be performed in Desktop and in HMD mode.
+Interface is running, logged in an empty domain with editing rights and with avatar in first person view.
+This test should be performed with shadows enabled in Desktop and in HMD mode.

 ### Steps